 Bluebirds have remarkable eyesight.
 According to field observations, bluebirds scan the ground beneath their perches for insects at distances ranging from 16 to 65 feet, sometimes as far away as 130 feet.

-Upon capturing an insect, bluebirds can either eat it on the ground if it is a small one or bring it to a perch if it is a large one.
+Upon capturing an insect, bluebirds can either eat it on the ground if it is a small prey or bring it to a perch if it is a large one.

 The bluebird proceeds to knock out and kill the insect on the perch by smacking it against the perch to also soften it before consumption.